Nemaha County, Kansas

 The first important expedition known across the area was the second journey of John C. Fremont in 1842.
 He entered the county south of Sabetha, extending northwest to Baker’s Ford, turning south to near Seneca, and then northwest again and crossed the county line near the former village of Clear Creek.
 The path was difficult due to the expedition’s inability to cross streams and its objective of learning where the streams were.
 With slight modifications, the Mormons later traveled this road in 1844, at the beginning of their exodus to Utah.
 In 1849, it was the trail of the California gold-seekers and, subsequently, the military road, along which passed many of the troops bound for the far west.

-The county’s first settlers were primarily northerners from New York, Ohio, Indiana, Illinois, and Iowa.
+The county’s first settlers were mainly northerners from New York, Ohio, Indiana, Illinois, and Iowa.
 A second “wave” of immigration brought families from Germany and Switzerland to help settle the county.

 The earliest settlement was made in 1854, when W. W. Moore was located near Baker’s Ford, nine miles north of where Seneca now stands.
 The same year, Walter D. Beeles, Greenberry Key, Thomas, John C., and Jacob B. Newton settled in the same vicinity.
 John O’Laughlin took a claim on Turkey Creek and B. F. Hicks in Capioma Township.
 The settlers in 1855 were James McCallister, William Barnes, Samuel Magill, and Robert Rea in Capioma Township; David Locknane, in Granada Township; James Thompson, John S. Doyle, Cyrus Dolman, Elias B. Newton, H. H. Lanham, and his wife, S. M. Lanham, and Joseph Lanham, in Richmond township; William M. Berry and L. J. McGown, in Valley Township; Horace M. Newton, in Richmond Township; William Harris, on the creek that bears his name; Hiram Burger, George Frederick, and George Goppelt, on Turkey Creek.
-Along with these last-named came an African American by the name of Moses Fatley, who took a claim which he sold the following year to Edward McCaffery for $200.
+An African American named Moses Fatley took a claim that he sold the following year to Edward McCaffery for $200.
 He bought his own freedom, the freedom of his wife, his sister, and two of her children.
-C. Minger and his wife settled in Washington Township and Reuben Wolfley in Wetmore Township.
+C. Minger and his wife settled in Washington Township, and Reuben Wolfley in Wetmore Township.

 These early claims were taken without a warrant, as there were no facilities for entry and no place at which payment could be made to the government.
 The earliest payments were made in 1857.

-Upon the organization of Nemaha County in 1855, the legislature established the county seat at Richmond.
+When Nemaha County was organized in 1855, the legislature established the county seat at Richmond.
 For several years, the official business center was located in the combined store and hotel building of A. G. Woodward.

 In June 1858, an election was held in which the people should choose a location for the permanent county seat.
-By this time, Seneca had been established and won after three elections had been held on the question.
+Seneca had been established and won after three elections on the question by this time.
 The other contenders were Wheatland and Richmond.
 The county seat moved to Seneca following an 1858 election.
-Unfortunately, the first Seneca courthouse burned, and the second one ultimately proved to be too small.
+Unfortunately, the first Seneca courthouse burned, and the second proved too small.
 The first election for county officers was held in 1859.

 Early day Seneca, Kansas